GlideAngle/flare-timing/BUILDING.md

 * `cabal-shake-build.sh`
 * `pier-shake-build.sh`

-Either can be used to call further steps relying on either `stack`, `cabal` or `pier`;
+Any of these can be used to call further steps relying on either `stack`, `cabal` or `pier`;

 ```